 - Confidential Secret - Only minor damage

-Government agencies, municipalities or county councils that intend to carry out a procurement and enter into an agreement on goods, services or construction contracts must enter into a security protection agreement if:
+Government agencies, municipalities or county councils that intend to carry out a procurement and enter into an agreement on goods, services or construction contracts must enter into a protective security agreement if:

 - there is security classified information in the security class confidential or higher, or